CoShare: An Efficient Approach for Redundancy Allocation in NFV: Assignment of NF Instances to Flows

 \subsection{Feasible NF Instance Set for Assignment}

-Note that every backup service chain of a flow must include all the NFs ordered in the same way as the primary service chain.
-However, for every NF, it may have multiple instances in the network.
-This subsection is devoted to identifying a set of such instances, called the ``feasible set'', which is considered for the assignment in CoShare.
-By {\em feasible set}, it is meant that with the backup chain formed by any combination of instances in the set, the flow's availability requirement can be met.
+Note that every backup service chain of a flow must include all the NFs ordered in the same way as the primary chain.
+However, for every NF, it may have multiple instances.
+This subsection is devoted to identifying a set of such instances, called the ``feasible set'', which are considered for the assignment in CoShare.
+By {\em feasible set}, it is meant that with the backup chain formed by any combination of related instances in the set, the flow's availability requirement can be met.

 It is obvious that any instance without enough capacity to accommodate the flow should not be included in the feasible set.
 In addition, as discussed in Sec. \ref{sec:dependency_index}, an NF instance whose hosting node has critical structural correlation with a node of the primary chain (C.f.
 Algorithm 1) should not be included in the feasible set either.
-Let $\tilde{\mathcal{I}}_{S_f^g}$, $g=1, \dots, g^f$ denote the resultant instance set of each NF $S_f^g$ of the flow.
+Let $\tilde{\mathcal{I}}_{S_{f}^g}$, $g=1, \dots, g_f$ denote the resultant instance set of each NF $S_{f}^g$ of the flow.

 Since each instance and the hosting node have implicit availability levels, this information can be made use of to find the feasible set.
 In particular, for one backup chain, the best availability range, which can be achieved, is between $(MIN, MAX)$ which are calculated as